 Volunteer for Elephants

 • Compilation of educational presentations.

-The participation of dedicated and hard-working volunteers is integral to AERU’s success and their contribution is both valued and appreciated.
-We ask all our volunteers to be enthusiastic, dedicated, willing, able and keen to get involved with anything and have a genuine love of wildlife.
-Many of these projects involve long hours of data collecting in the field and the project is not for the faint-hearted.
-However, the rewards are many – especially when the elephants begin to recognise you and trust you – you become part of the herd!
+The participation of dedicated and hard-working volunteers is integral to AERU’s success, and their contribution is both valued and appreciated.
+We ask all our volunteers to be enthusiastic, dedicated, willing and able to get involved with anything and have a genuine love of wildlife.

+Volunteer for Elephants